-New Flightradar24 ADS-B Receivers Activated in February 2017
+New Flightradar24 ADS-B Receivers Activated in October 2017

-Here’s the full map of all receivers activated during February (click to expand).
+Here’s the full map of all receivers activated during October (click to expand).

 Use Your Own Hardware